Getting Ready for Court

 #8 Mediation for Claims Between $10,000 and $25,000

-The people behind the counter at any small claims registry are helpful.
-They cannot give legal advice and they cannot fill out your forms for your, but they will gladly answer many of your questions about small claims court procedures.
+The people behind the counter at any small claims registry cannot give legal advice or fill out your forms for your, but they will gladly answer many of your questions about small claims court procedures.